meganlsmith/selectionandmigration/docs/zD_dadi.md

 1. SFS

-    The SFS used for ∂a∂i were generated as described [here](zC_sfs.md) and will be available in the Dryad repository for this project.
+    The SFS used for ∂a∂i were generated as described [here](zC_sfs.md) and are available on Figshare.

 # python scripts